gurveervirk/chrome-assist/README.md

 3. 🛡️ **Grant Necessary Permissions**:
    Chrome-Assist requires permissions for **storage**, **scripting**, and **active tabs**.

-You may also build the extension by cloning this repository and start from the 2nd step above.
+You may also build the extension by cloning this repository and starting from the 2nd step above.

 ---